usegalaxy-eu/website/_posts/2021-01-30-cnv-and-vc-updates.md

 </td></tr></table>

 In the following you will find a list of a few highlights.
-We could like to thank all contributors, especially Nathan Roach, Niko Pinter, Stephan Flemming and the [ELIXIR CNV commuity](https://elixir-europe.org/communities/hcnv).
+We would like to thank all contributors, especially Nathan Roach, Niko Pinter, Stephan Flemming and the [ELIXIR CNV commuity](https://elixir-europe.org/communities/hcnv).

 ---------